coneda/kor/README.md

 that support it, the output is colorized according to the exit code of every command issued by the script.

+### Configuration & customizations

+Some aspects of ConedaKOR can be tuned to your specific needs.
+This sections explains those aspects and tells you how to modify configuration options in general.

+All configuration options can be set via YAML configuration files:

+  * `config/kor.defaults.yml`: You should never modify this file but it is a good reference for available options
+  * `config/kor.yml`: this is the place for your changes
+  * `config/kor.<env>.yml`: here, developers can make environemnt-specific overrides, for example for testing
+  * `config/kor.app.<environment>.yml`: this holds configuration changed from within the web interface, see below.

+Files further down in that list override values from above.
+The files' content is generally organized under the keys development, production, test or all, designating one or all environments they apply to.
+Within this documentation, we will refer to specific options by their key.
+After changing the YAML files, be sure to restart the application for the changes to take effect.

+Some options can be configured via web interface: As an admin, navigate to `Administration -> General` and then to one of the sub sections.

+#### Specific configuration options

+* `custom_css [path, relative to app root or absolute]`: if you specify a file here and given it exists, it will be included as a customized stylesheet after all other style sheets.
+The file has to be readable by the web server.
+This allows you to change the entire graphical design of ConedaKOR.

 ### Authentication

 On new installations, the default user is `admin` with password `admin`.
 He has